Our 3 Week Road Trip USA Itinerary – West Coast USA

-Our incredible 3-week holiday in the USA was our first big international holiday with our kids, and we are so keen to return soon.
+Our incredible 3-week holiday road trip USA was our first big international trip with our kids, and we are so keen to return soon.
 With a vast array of cities, attractions and amazing natural landscapes, it was hard to decide exactly where to go when we first started planning.
 With 3 kids in tow, we also didn’t want to be moving hotels every day or two, and we wanted to keep driving to a minimum.
 We ended up covering 3 states (California, Nevada and Arizona), drove approximately 1,600 miles (2,500 kms), plus took one internal flight from Las Vegas to San Francisco.

 Anaheim – 5 nights